PuntoCommerce/marketing-cloud-connector/doc/doc2/4_0_AdditionalFeatures.md

 ### Streaming Updates ###

 The Predictive Web feature supports streaming updates for your catalogs.
-As a product or content item is viewed, its details are sent to Marketing Cloud so that the latest information about that item is updated.
-A caveat to this feature is that the complete details for the product or content item should be sent, ensuring that you match the same data structure that is sent by any data feed for the product and content catalogs.
+As a product or content item is viewed, details are sent to Marketing Cloud so that the latest information about that item is updated.
+A caveat to this feature is that the complete details for the product or content item should be sent, ensuring that you match the same data structure of any data feed for the product and content catalogs.
 If fields are omitted, it is assumed those fields are intended to be emptied out.

 ### Batch Upload ###